benrosenberg/truth-table-generator/README.md

 # truth table generator
 Truth table generator written in Python.
-Uses Shunting-Yard algorithm to parse logical expressions with `AND`, `OR`, `NOT`, and `IMPLIES` operators, and parentheses.
+Uses Shunting-Yard algorithm to parse logical expressions with `AND`, `OR`, `NOT`, `EQUALS`, and `IMPLIES` operators, and parentheses.

 ## Usage